Arthritis in Dogs

 Osteoarthritis or degenerative joint disease (DJD): This is the long-term deterioration of the cartilage surrounding the joints.
 This cartilage allows the joint to move in pain-free motions.When it becomes inflamed or wears down, your pet will most likely experience pain.
 Read more about DJD.

-Elbow dysplasia: This is a degenerative and hereditary disease in which the bones do not develop normally, causing misalignment of the joint, damage to the cartilage, and even chipping of the bones.
+Elbow dysplasia: This is a hereditary disease in which the bones do not develop normally, causing misalignment of the joint, damage to the cartilage, and even chipping of the bones, which leads to chronic inflammation.
 This is most common in larger-breed dogs and is thought to be inherited.
 Surgery is often needed to correct this problem.